20 C

 This constructive approach empowers you to learn from feedback and continually enhance your skills and character.

-9. Don’t Seek Validation:
+9. Don’t Seek Validation

 Avoid seeking validation from those who don’t hold a positive view of you.
 Instead, trust in your own values and convictions to steer your actions.

 When you rely on your inner compass, you maintain authenticity and independence, free from the need for external approval.
+This self-assured approach fosters personal growth and empowers you to stay true to yourself.

-10. Remember Your Worth:
+10. Remember Your Worth

 Consistently reaffirm your values and distinct qualities.
 Confidence in your self-worth serves as a protective shield against the effects of negativity from others.